cambiotraining/hpc-intro-sanger/03-lsf.md

 ## Submitting a Job with LSF

 To submit a job to LSF, you need to include your code in a _shell script_.
-Let's start with a minimal example, found in our workshop data folder "lsf".

-Our script is called `simple_job.sh` and contains the following code:
+Let's start with a minimal example in `lsf/simple_job.sh`, which contains the following code:

 ```bash
 #!/bin/bash